Current Research - 2018

-Diabetic wounds are the leading cause of non-traumatic amputation.
+Diabetic wounds are the leading cause of non-traumatic amputation affecting patient’s diabetes.
 Mesenchymal stem cells (MSC) transplanted into diabetic wounds have been shown to promote healing and resolution of wounds that otherwise would not heal.
-This study seeks to understand whether the use of live MSC in the wound are required or if delivery of factors produced by MSC are sufficient to promote healing.
+In this study we seek to understand whether the use of live MSCs in the wound are required or if delivery of factors produced by MSC are sufficient to promote healing.
 MSC are known to only live for a few days after transplantation and the ability to directly apply factors produced by MSC in an ointment form would significantly simplify the translation of this emerging therapy for diabetic wound healing.
 The role of cross-talk between MSCs and cells in the wound environment will be examined using in vitro and animal models that mimic many aspects of Type 1 diabetes.
 The results of this study will contribute to tailored therapies for patients with type 1 diabetes.

 Understanding the role of KSRP in control of insulin signaling